anibali/aiden.nibali.org/content/blog/2016-12-01-implementing-infogan.md

 ### Do we even need special criteria?

-I believe that we can simply use tried and true criteria like `nn.MSECriterion` and `nn.NLLCriterion` instead of diving deep into custom NLL mumbo-jumbo.
+I believe that we can simply use tried and true criteria like `nn.MSECriterion` and `nn.ClassNLLCriterion` instead of diving deep into custom NLL mumbo-jumbo.
 In fact, I have tried this and the results appear just as good.
 Why does this work?
 Well, let's consider some distributions we could select for salient variables.